pasc85/MathematicalMethods/README.md

 The material in chapter 1, vectors and matrices, isn't usually taught together with calculus -- it is covered here because it is the other important basic mathematical methods topic needed in STEM
-(with calculus being the first; the third such topic is probability and statistics -- that's currently not covered, but I'd be open to start collaborations to add a compact chapter on it).
+(with calculus being the first; actually, there is a third such topic: probability and statistics, which is not covered, but I'd be open to starting collaborations to add a compact chapter on it).
 Chapter 1 isn't a prerequisite for the other chapters, but it makes some of the multivariate notation prettier.

-These notes are application-oriented and the philosophy is:
-Cover the basic concepts quickly, go through a good amount of examples and exercises, and then move on -- no need to go down rabbit holes.
+These notes are application-oriented and the philosophy is to cover the basic concepts quickly, go through a good amount of examples and exercises, and then move on.
+No need to go down rabbit holes.
 That's where the 'compact' in the title comes from.
 Despite focus on methods for applied computations and solving problems, a few more theoretical remarks and exercises can be found in the text.
-I did insert elements of abstract mathematical rigour, but I tried to do so in a friendly way.
+Elements of abstract mathematical rigour can be found as well -- I tried to do give a taste of this way of thinking in a friendly way.

 ## Contributions